 Statement of Purpose / Personal Statement

-A typewritten, double-spaced, well-organized, two- to three-page statement explaining why you wish to pursue graduate study in your particular program at our particular school.
+A typewritten, double-spaced, well-organized, one- to two-page statement explaining why you wish to pursue graduate study in your particular program at our particular school.
 This is your opportunity to introduce yourself and to inform the department about your goals, interests, and career plans as they relate to your intended academic pursuits.
 Please make sure to include your name (as it appears on your application), program and date.
 This document will be uploaded to your online application and need not be mailed.

 A copy of your most recent résumé or curriculum vitae must be uploaded to the online application and need not be mailed.

 Official transcripts are required and must be received before a decision is released.
 To complete your application, official transcripts are required from all previously-attended post-secondary institutions, even if you were not a matriculated student and/or did not complete an academic program.
-Failure to submit all transcripts will delay the processing of your application, and failure to report all schools attended may result in admission recission.
+Failure to submit all transcripts will delay the processing of your application, and failure to report all schools attended may result in admission rescission.

 Any transcript you upload to the online application will be considered unofficial; please contact your previously-attended institutions to arrange for official transcripts to be mailed directly to our processing center.